Everything you need to know about visiting the Iguazu Falls in Argentina

 San Martin Island

 Head to San Martin Island for the best views of the magnificent San Martin waterfall.
 You can reach the island by taking a ferry from the Lower Circuit across to the island.
-The ferries are included in your entrance ticket and run every 15 minutes depending on the water levels.
+The ferries are included in your entrance ticket and run every 15 minutes, depending on the water levels.

 You’ll reach a sandy beach where you’ll find the entrance to a trail that leads towards a circuit of viewpoints.
-The trail begins with a climb of around 170 stairs, but you’ll be rewarded with tremendous views of the San Martin waterfall, as well as a ring of other waterfalls including the famed Devil’s Throat and the Brazilian falls.
+The trail begins with a climb of around 170 stairs, but you’ll be rewarded with tremendous views of the San Martin waterfall, as well as a ring of other waterfalls, including the famed Devil’s Throat and the Brazilian falls.

 Be prepared to get soaked in the misty spray, as you stand face to face with this powerful force of nature.
-You may even see rainbows illuminated in the mist, and keep an eye out for unique bird species, lizards and hardy tree species.
+You may even see rainbows illuminated in the mist, and keep an eye out for unique bird species, lizards, and hardy tree species.

-Helicopter ride
+Helicopter Ride

-Hiking trails
+Hiking Trails

 Other great trails include the Green Trail and the Rainforest Trail.
-For maps, safety tips and more information, visit the Iguazu National Park website
+For maps, safety tips, and more information, visit the Iguazú National Park website

-Speedboat ride
+Speedboat Ride

-Get up close and personal with the falls, by taking a boat ride into their watery depths.
+Get up close and personal with the falls by taking a boat ride into their watery depths.
 You’ll get drenched as you ride the churning rapids, and it’s an exhilarating way to get right under the falls.
 Depending on the season, the weather will be quite warm, but you’ll need to bring a change of clothes after your exciting ride.

-Jungle safaris
+Jungle Safaris

-Guided tours of Iguazu Falls in Argentina
+Guided Tours of Iguazu Falls in Argentina

-Your private guide will pick you up at your hotel, and take you to all the major sites of Iguazu National Park, including the Lower and Upper Circuits and Devil’s Throat.
+Your private guide will pick you up at your hotel and take you to all the major sites of Iguazú National Park, including the Lower and Upper Circuits and Devil’s Throat.

 As you wander through the jungle, your guide will point out fascinating plants, wildlife and gems of the jungle, while answering all your questions about the park.
-You’ll have the chance to see toucans, yellow-eyed bluebirds, monkeys and coatis (a cousin of the racoon).
+You’ll have the chance to see toucans, yellow-eyed bluebirds, monkeys and coatis (a cousin of the raccoon).

 Why we love it